Privacy Policy - June 2026

 • Webinar participation

-To understand your interests and provide relevant content
+To understand your interests and provide relevant content.

 • Feedback and survey responses

-To improve our products, services, and marketing activities
+To improve our products, services, and marketing activities.

-Legitimate interest in business improvement
+Legitimate interests in business improvement.

 PECR Compliance for Marketing Communications